boazbk/tcs/lec_19_cryptography.md

 ## Necessity of long keys

-So, does [onetimepad](){.ref} close the lid on cryptography, and means that we can all communicate with perfect secrecy and live happily ever after?
+So, does [onetimepad](){.ref} give the final word on cryptography, and means that we can all communicate with perfect secrecy and live happily ever after?
 No it doesn't.
 While the one-time pad is efficient, and gives perfect secrecy, it has one glaring disadvantage: to communicate $n$ bits you need to store a key of length $n$.
 In contrast, practically used cryptosystems such as AES-128 have a short key of $128$ bits (i.e., $16$ bytes) that can be used to protect Terrabytes or more of communication!